 (c) accept the key risks set out in the PDS and/or SPDS, including in relation to market volatility, opportunity cost, counterparty risk on Xe NZ, OTC market risks, market disruptions, slippage, online services risks, conflicts risk, and systems risk;

-(d) have received and read Terms & Conditions, and signed an application form or agreed to the Terms & Conditions;
+(d) have received and read Terms and Conditions, and signed an application form or agreed to the Terms and Conditions;

 (e) successfully complete all 'Know-Your-Customer' processes in accordance with Anti-money Laundering and Counter-terrorism Financing laws;